Antigone

 In Greek mythology, Antigone (/ænˈtɪɡəni/ ann-TIG-ə-nee; Ἀντιγόνη) was a Theban princess and a character in several ancient Greek tragedies.
 She was the daughter of Oedipus, king of Thebes; her mother/grandmother was either Jocasta or, in another variation of the myth, Euryganeia.
 She was the sister of Polynices, Eteocles, and Ismene.

 Antigone appears in three 5th century BC tragic plays written by Sophocles, known collectively as the three Theban plays, with her being the protagonist of the eponymous tragedy Antigone.
 She makes a brief appearance at the end of Aeschylus' Seven against Thebes, and her story was also the subject of Euripides' now lost play of the same name.
+While Antigone may not have many appearances throughout Greek Myth, Sophocles' play has led to Antigone receiving a revered and long-lasting legacy.

 In Sophocles

 The story of Antigone was addressed by the fifth-century BC Greek playwright Sophocles in his Theban plays:

 Oedipus Rex

 Oedipus and Antigone by Aleksander Kokular (1825–1828), National Museum, Warsaw.

 Antigone and her sister Ismene are seen at the end of Oedipus Rex as Oedipus laments the "shame" and "sorrow" he is leaving his daughters to.
 He then begs Creon to watch over them, but in his grief reaches to take them with him as he is led away.
 Creon prevents him from taking the girls out of the city with him.
 Neither of them is named in the play.